MillenniumFalcons/FRC_Java_Tutorials/OffSeason Stuff Maybe/README.md

 If you would like to learn about programming the robot, please start working on [FRC Projects](https://github.com/MillenniumFalcons/FRC_Java_Tutorials).

 ## Vision ##
 Our team has a jevois camera.
-Here is the [documentation]() for using it in the FRC environment.
+Here is the [documentation](https://github.com/MillenniumFalcons/FRC_Java_Tutorials/blob/master/OffSeason%20Stuff%20Maybe/Using_JeVois_in_FRC_v1.0_%20(3).pdf) for using it in the FRC environment.
 * I believe that Kunal started working on it with GRIP.
 If you have any questions please ask him or Darren on slack.

 ## Other Stuff ##